Coronavirus Advice and Support for Sleep Apnoea Patients and those on CPAP and Non-invasive Ventilation

 Wednesday, 18 March 2020 | Kath Hope

-Firstly, please be assured we are doing our very best to support you and of course look after ourselves too during this time, and we do understand the anxiety that many people are going through.
+As time has gone on, we thank you for your understanding that our support may not always be as quick as normal, but as you are aware, we are doing our very best to support you and of course look after ourselves too during this time, and we do understand the anxiety that many people are going through.
 We too have our own worries during this crisis, and and is something none of us have ever faced to this degree and hope we don't in the future.
 What is important, for our mental health as well as our physical health, is that we try to keep calm and supportive of each other - as we're all in this together

-Regarding support, this will continue via our helpline on 0300 102 9711 but calls been diverted to our home so please be patient as we do not have numerous lines running.
-You can still contact us via email at firstname.lastname@example.org but again patience is needed due to the amount of emails coming in.
+Regarding support, this is continuing via our helpline on 0300 102 9711 but calls are diverted to our home so please be patient as we do not have numerous lines running.
+We listen to all the voicemails, but if you are expecting a call back please note that our number will show up as 'withheld' if you use caller display.
+You can still contact us via email at email@example.com but again patience is needed due to the amount of emails coming in.

-For quicker responses please join our very active Private Facebook Support Group where support can be shared between our members and charity team:-
+For quicker responses for support please join our very active Private Facebook Support Group where support can be shared between our members and charity team:-

 If you don't use Facebook you can join our Hope2Sleep Guide Public Forum:-